 To advance the education of the public in the conservation, protection and improvement of the physical and natural environment, and deepen their connection and appreciation of it.

 The original aims which inspired the founding of the charity:

 1. To own and manage areas of land in Wales, including at least one large area.

-2. To preserve wild land or restore land to a wilder state to create functioning ecosystems where natural processes dominate, by carrying out habitat restoration and introducing native species that are locally absent, within existing constraints, whether environmental, economic or social.
+2. To preserve wild land or restore land to a wilder state with thriving natural habitats and abundant wildlife – by carrying out habitat restoration and introducing native species that are locally absent, within existing constraints, whether environmental, economic or social.